-Not surprisingly, the Mount received its name from the many trees along its sides that bore the olive fruit.
+Not surprisingly, the Mount received its name from the many trees along its sides that bore olives.
 The hill itself is located on a ridge on the eastern side of Jerusalem and is separated from the city by the valley of Kidron.
 It is approximately a Sabbath-day's journey from Jerusalem (or less than half a mile or 2,000 cubits).
 This location plays a PIVOTAL role in the New Testament and in particular the ministry of Jesus.

-1. And after going out (and traveling to the Mount of Olives that Jesus predicted its TOTAL destruction when he stated "Do you not see all these things? (the city and all its beauty) Truly I say to you, there shall not be left here even a stone upon a stone . . .'
-(Matthew 24:1 - 2, HBFV throughout, see also Mark 13:1 - 2 and Luke 21:5 - 6).
+It was while leaving Jerusalem's temple for the Mount of Olives that Jesus predicted its TOTAL destruction when he stated "Do you not see all these things (the beauty of the temple)?
+Truly I say to you, there shall not be left here even a stone upon a stone . . ."
+(Matthew 24:1 - 2, HBFV, see also Mark 13:1 - 2 and Luke 21:5 - 6).

-Jesus led his disciples to Olivet (at the foot of which lies Gethsemane's garden) after his last Passover so that he could teach them a few more things, pray, then wait for Judas to betray him (Matthew 26:30 - 56).
+Jesus led his disciples to Olivet (at the foot of which lies the garden of Gethsemane) after his last Passover so that he could teach them a few more things, pray, then wait for Judas to betray him (Matthew 26:30 - 56).
 While walking to Mount Olivet he gave the parable of the True Vine (John 15:1 - 27), offered his disciples final words of encouragement (John 16:1 - 31) and stated they would all abandon him (John 16:32 - 33).

 As the disciples gaze at Jesus ascending out of their sight, two angels in white appear.
-The angels tell them that Jesus will come back to the earth in the same way they saw him leave (Mark 16:19 - 20; Luke 24:50 - 53; Acts 1:6 - 11).
-His return to Olivet at his Second Coming will cause it to split in two, forming two smaller mountains (one east, the other west) and creating a very wide valley.
-After taking control of the world and defeating Satan's army, the Lord will set up his headquarters in Jerusalem and rule the earth with peace and prosperity for 1,000 years!
+The angels tell them that Christ will come back to the earth in the same way they saw him leave (Mark 16:19 - 20, Luke 24:50 - 53, Acts 1:6 - 11).
+His return to the Mount of Olives will cause it to split in two, forming two smaller hills (one moving east and the other moving west) that will produce a wide valley.
+He will then set up his headquarters in Jerusalem and rule the earth with peace and prosperity for 1,000 years!